A near-record number of October tornadoes swarmed the United States

 Nonetheless, October can be considered part of the casually-known severe weather “second season.”
 Outbreaks do happen, but usually the scope is limited.

-Much like the spring, the jet stream, the tempestuous river of air at high altitudes, acts a catalyst for severe weather.
+Much like the spring, the jet stream, the tempestuous river of air at high altitudes, acts as a catalyst for severe weather.
 As it returns to the Lower 48 states after retreating north for the summer, its strong winds drive atmospheric spin, which can incite tornadoes when other ingredients are present.

 The sun’s energy in October is more limited compared to the spring.
 But when warm, humid air from the Gulf of Mexico is drawn northward and interacts with the roaring autumn jet, serious and sustained volleys of twisters can occur.